jadecobra/python_tdd_exercises/source/exceptions/TypeError/index.rst

     TypeError: function_00() missing
                1 required positional argument: 'the_input'

-  because the :ref:`function definition<how to make a function that takes input>` requires that it be :ref:`called<how to call a function with input>` with one input and it got :ref:`called<how to call a function with input>` with zero inputs.
+  because the :ref:`function definition<how to make a function that takes input>` requires :ref:`calls<how to call a function with input>` with one input and it got :ref:`called<how to call a function with input>` with zero inputs.

 * I change the :ref:`call<how to call a function with input>` to match the :ref:`signature<how to make a function that takes input>`